-Frank E. Thomas, Mr. Thomas has served as a member of the Zafgen Board since June 2014, Mr. Thomas has been the Chief Operating Officer and Chief Financial Officer of Orchard Therapeutics PLC since January 2020, a biotechnology company dedicated to transforming the lives of patients with rare disorders through innovative gene therapies.
-Mr. Thomas served as Chief Financial Officer and Chief Business Officer of Orchard from January 2018 to January 2020.
+Frank E. Thomas, Mr. Thomas has served as a member of the Zafgen Board since June 2014.
+Mr. Thomas has been the President and Chief Operating Officer of Orchard Therapeutics PLC since March 2020, a biotechnology company dedicated to transforming the lives of patients with rare disorders through innovative gene therapies.
+Mr. Thomas served as Chief Operating Officer and Chief Financial Officer of Orchard from January 2020 to March 2020 and the Chief Financial Officer and Chief Business Officer of Orchard from January 2018 to January 2020.
 Prior to joining Orchard, Mr. Thomas served as President and Chief Operating Officer of AMAG Pharmaceuticals, Inc., a publicly traded, specialty pharmaceutical company, from 2015 to 2017, and previously served as AMAG's Executive Vice President and Chief Operating Officer from 2012 through 2015 and as Executive Vice President, Chief Financial Officer and Treasurer from 2011 through 2012.
 Prior to joining AMAG, he served as Senior Vice President, Chief Operating Officer and Chief Financial Officer for Molecular Biometrics, Inc., a commercial stage medical diagnostics company, from 2008 to 2011.
 Prior to Molecular Biometrics, Mr. Thomas spent four years at Critical Therapeutics, Inc., a public biopharmaceutical company, from 2004 to 2008, where he was promoted to President in 2006 and Chief Executive Officer in 2006 from the position of Senior Vice President and Chief Financial Officer.
 He also served on the board of directors of Critical Therapeutics from 2006 to 2008.
 Prior to 2004, Mr. Thomas served as the Chief Financial Officer and Vice President of Finance and Investor Relations at Esperion Therapeutics, Inc., a public biopharmaceutical company.
 Since July 2017, Mr. Thomas has served on the board of directors of Spero Therapeutics, Inc., a publicly traded, development-stage biotechnology company.
 Mr. Thomas was a member of the board of directors of the Massachusetts Biotechnology Council from 2007 to 2015.
 Mr. Thomas holds a B.B.A. from the University of Michigan, Ann Arbor.
 Mr. Thomas' qualifications to sit on the Zafgen Board include his extensive management experience at biopharmaceutical companies and with financial matters, including senior leadership roles at various biopharmaceutical companies.